eyzmeng/eyzmeng/README.md

-* **I do not support the distribution of effortful/confidential text data** (such as blog articles, user-created content, personal information) **to large language models such as ChatGPT, Anthropic Claude, Google Gemini, Deepseek; or image/audio data of similar nature to image/audio-generation diffusion models** (such as artwork, animations, and photography/videography of real faces/voices).
+* **I do not support the distribution of effortful/confidential text data** (such as blog articles, user-created content, personal information) **to large language models such as ChatGPT, Anthropic Claude, Google Gemini, Deepseek; or image/audio data of similar nature** (such as artwork, animations, and photography/videography of real faces/voices) to image/audio-generation diffusion models** .
 If you do not make an effort to cease any of the above acts (or at the very least *clarify* to your users that your service does this), I do not want to work with you (nor do I think you me to work for you).
 * I am (undiagnosed, but very possibly) autistic and will interpret